4. Material accounting policy information and significant judgements, estimates and assumptions

 e) Leases

-The Company assesses whether a contract contains a lease, at inception of a contract.
+The Company assesses whether a contract contains a lease, at the inception of a contract.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
-To assess whether a contract conveys the right to control the use of an identified asset, the Company assesses whether: (i) the contract involves the use of an identified asset (ii) the Company has substantially all of the economic benefits from use of the asset through the period of the lease and (iii) the Company has the right to direct the use of the asset.
+To assess whether a contract conveys the right to control the use of an identified asset, the Company assesses whether (i) the contract involves the use of an identified asset (ii) the Company has substantially all of the economic benefits from use of the asset through the period of the lease and (iii) the Company has the right to direct the use of the asset.

 Company as a lessee

-The Company recognizes right-of-use asset (ROU) representing its right to use the underlying asset for the lease term and a corresponding lease liability at the lease commencement date.
-The cost of the right-of-use asset measured at inception shall comprise of the amount of the initial measurement of the lease liability adjusted for any lease payments made at or before the commencement date less any lease incentives received, plus any initial direct costs incurred.
-The right-of-use assets is subsequently measured at cost less any accumulated depreciation, accumulated impairment losses, if any and adjusted for any remeasurement of the lease liability.
+subsequently measured at cost less any accumulated depreciation, accumulated impairment losses, if any and adjusted for any remeasurement of the lease liability.
 The right-of-use asset is depreciated from the commencement date on a straight-line basis over the shorter of the lease term and useful life of the underlying asset.
 Right-of-use assets are tested for impairment whenever there is any indication that their carrying amounts may not be recoverable.
 Impairment loss, if any, is recognised in the statement of profit and loss.

-fixed payments, variable lease payments, residual value guarantees, exercise price of a purchase option where the Company is reasonably certain to exercise that option and payments of penalties for terminating the lease, if the lease term reflects the lessee exercising an option to terminate the lease.
+The Company measures the lease liability at the present value of the lease payments that are not paid at the commencement date of the lease.
+The lease payments are discounted using the interest rate implicit in the lease, if that rate can be readily determined.
+If that rate cannot be readily determined, the Company uses an incremental borrowing rate.
+For leases with reasonably similar characteristics, the Company may adopt the incremental borrowing rate for the entire portfolio of leases.
+The lease payments shall include fixed payments, variable lease payments, residual value guarantees, exercise price of a purchase option where the Company is reasonably certain to exercise that option and payments of penalties for terminating the lease, if the lease term reflects the lessee exercising an option to terminate the lease.
 The lease liability is subsequently remeasured by increasing the carrying amount to reflect interest on the lease liability, reducing the carrying amount to reflect the lease payments made and remeasuring the carrying amount to reflect any reassessment or lease modifications or to reflect revised in-substance fixed lease payments.

-The Company recognises the amount of the remeasurement of lease liability as an adjustment to the right-of-use asset.
-Where the carrying amount of the right-of-use asset is reduced to zero and there is a further reduction in the measurement of the lease liability, the Company recognizes any remaining amount of the re-measurement in the statement of profit and loss.
+The Company recognises the amount of the re-measurement of lease liability as an adjustment to the right-of-use asset.
+Where the carrying amount of the right-of- use asset is reduced to zero and there is a further reduction in the measurement of the lease liability, the Company recognizes any remaining amount of the re-measurement in the statement of profit and loss.

 The Company has elected not to recognize ROU and lease liabilities for short term leases that have a lease term of twelve months or less and leases of low value assets.
 The lease payments associated with these leases are recognized as an expense on a straight-line basis over the lease term.